Easter in Poland: tones of food, egg tapping game, Polish Water Fight Day

 PolishEaster traditions

-Easter 2024: March 24 – Palm Sunday (Niedziela Palmowa), March 29 – Good Friday (Wielki Piątek), March 30 – Holy Saturday (Wielka Sobota), March 31 – Easter Day (Wielkanoc), April 1 – Easter Monday (Poniedziałek Wielkanocny), “Wet Monday” (Lany Poniedziałek).
+Easter 2026: March 29 – Palm Sunday (Niedziela Palmowa), April 3 – Good Friday (Wielki Piątek), April 4 – Holy Saturday (Wielka Sobota), April 5 – Easter Day (Wielkanoc), April 6 – Easter Monday (Poniedziałek Wielkanocny), “Wet Monday” (Lany Poniedziałek).

 Polish Easter traditions: Easter palms (palmy wielkanocne)

-Polish palms are long bunches made of young tree twigs, herbs, and flowers.
+Polish palms are long bunches of young tree twigs, herbs, and flowers.
 Traditionally, they should include willow twigs – a symbol of life and resurrection – the first green signs of spring in Poland.
 The palms are also decorated with ribbons and dried or artificial flowers.

 The pictures below show traditional Polish Easter palms in Kraków.

-Polish Easter traditionsPainted eggs (pisanki )
+Polish Easter traditionsPainted eggs (pisanki)

-More advanced techniques include wax decorating, and the old-school way Polish grandmas did it: coloring eggs in boiling water with onion skins and vinegar.
+More advanced techniques include wax decorating and the old-school way Polish grandmas did it: coloring eggs in boiling water with onion skins and vinegar.

 Easter traditions in Poland_painted eggs